Last updated on August 5th, 2021 at 05:49 pm

 Why should you visit the Ojo de Dios waterfall?

-At the Ojo de Dios waterfall you will find a natural pool and you can swim.
+At the Ojo de Dios waterfall you will find a natural pool where you can swim.
 There is also the opportunity to rappel down on site.
 Entry (2021) is $ 15,000 pesos.
 By the way, the waterfall gets its name because the water flows through a hole in the rock and creates an impressive effect.

-- The capacity is limited.
+- The capacity is limited, get early.

 Same entrance as Cascada del Fin del Mundo.